 Migration became an issue once again in the turbulent period of the transition.
 Following the proclamation of the Third Hungarian Republic inside the Constitutional Reform (Act XXXI of 1989), the rights of migration and the free return of citizens were passed.
 These new, relatively liberal regulations concerning immigration were conceived in the main part because ethnic Hungarians were considered prospective immigrants - however, this was no longer the case (see the previous chapter).
 Four years later, the Act on Hungarian Citizenship (Act LV of 1993) and the Act on the Entry, Residence and Settlement of Foreigners in Hungary or "Aliens' Act" (Act LXXXVI of 1993) came into force, tightening the 1989 regulations.
-Act LV of 1993 stated that a foreign citizen can be naturalised after eight years of residence in Hungary, while the Aliens Act required a minimum of three years working and living in Hungary with a residence permit to obtain the settlement permit (status of immigrant).
+Act LV of 1993 stated that a foreign citizen can be naturalised after eight years of residence in Hungary with a residence permit to obtain the settlement permit (status of immigrant).
 In parallel, the Act on Border Control and the Border Guard (Act XXXII of 1997) bestowed border guards with significant power and resources in order to prevent the illegal entry.